Are you tired of bitter, boring coffee?

 Say goodbye to harsh, acidic brews.
 Our coffee is balanced and low-acid for a silky, satisfying cup.

-We source only high-quality, sustainably grown coffee because if you start with a bad bean, you'll never get a good cup.
-Bean quality is the foundation of every roast we create.
+If you start with a bad bean, you'll never get a good cup.
+We source only high-quality, sustainably grown coffee because bean quality is the foundation of every roast we create.

 Each batch is roasted to a specific level to highlight its unique character and derive the best possible flavor and aroma.
-Our lightest roasts are never too light, acidic or sour tasting, while our darkest roasts are never too burnt, smoky or bitter tasting.
+Our lightest roasts are never too light, acidic nor sour tasting and our darkest roasts are never too burnt, smoky nor bitter tasting.

 From the moment the beans leave the roaster, the clock is ticking.
-We package and distribute them immediately to lock in peak flavor and aroma, ensuring your coffee arrives as fresh as the day it was roasted.
+To lock in peak flavor and aroma, we package and distribute them immediately, ensuring your coffee arrives as fresh as the day it was roasted.

 Percolators aren’t just brewing devices.
 They’re part of rituals, family breakfasts, and holiday traditions.
 At Verena Street®, we honor that tradition with premium quality coffee beans that’s worthy of your moments.
 Whether you're hosting a crowd or reliving the good old days, our coffee turns every pot into something special.